-Here are our top 5 reasons to visit Settle:
+Here are our top five reasons to visit Settle:

 Settle is the starting point for this world famous railway journey and while you don’t need to travel all 73 miles to Carlisle, we do think it is worth travelling at least part of this route by train.
 Originally constructed in the 1870s it is still considered to be a masterpiece of Victorian engineering.

-Highlights include the Ribbledale Viaduct, an iconic structure with 24 arches which is 400m long and 32m high and Horton-in-Ribblesdale which is a popular starting point for the Three Peaks challenge.
+Highlights include the Ribbledale Viaduct, an iconic structure which is 400 metres in length, 32 metres in height and with an impressive 24 arches situated in Horton-in-Ribblesdale, a popular starting point for the Three Peaks challenge.

 Stainforth Force is just north of Settle and is a very pretty waterfall on the River Ribble.
 Watch closely and you may even spot some salmon jumping through the water on their journey up the river.

-Ingleborough Cave is full of historical artifacts that date back millions of years and it has been open to the public since 1837.
+Ingleborough Cave is full of historical artefacts that date back millions of years and has been open to the public since 1837.
 Enter through the imposing cave entrance and you’ll see beautiful icicle-like rock formations and streams of still water.

-You’ll be spoilt for choice of places to eat and drink in Settle and one of the most popular (and intriguingly named) establishments is Ye Olde Naked Man Café, which was originally built as an Inn in 1663 and now serves a selection of home-made breads, cakes and meals to their customers.
+You’ll be spoilt for choice of places to eat and drink in Settle and one of the most popular (and intriguingly named) establishments is Ye Olde Naked Man Café, which was originally built as an inn in 1663 and now serves a selection of homemade bread, cakes and meals to their customers.
 Tales about the name include a legend that a naked man was buried underneath the building and that it was once home to an undertaker.

-A beautifully converted 19th century historical barn in the heart of Settle.
-This 2-bedroom cottage has double height living space and exposed beams for a real wow factor.
+A beautifully converted 19th-century historical barn in the heart of Settle.
+This two-bedroom cottage has double height living space and exposed beams for real wow factor.